-This is not only one of our favorite things to do as a family but one my 6-year-old daughter and husband really enjoy doing together.
+This is one of our favorite things to do as a family and one my 6-year-old daughter and husband enjoy doing together.
 A walk around the neighborhood is a great free date.
 Spend time looking at the trees, birds, wildlife, and sky around you while you work.

-Even if you only have a basic knowledge of the birds in your area, it will still be exciting to share that knowledge.
-If you want to learn together an app like Seek by iNaturalist can be a fun way to identify plants and animals.
+Even if you only have a basic knowledge of the birds in your area, sharing that knowledge will still be exciting.
+If you want to learn together, an app like Seek by iNaturalist can be a fun way to identify plants and animals.

-A nature walk also gives you a great opportunity to interact with your daughter.
+A nature walk also allows you to interact with your daughter.
 Ask her some questions and allow her to open up to you.